-Raw, fresh food at the moment it is harvested contains the highest content of nutrients, but begins to decline post-harvest as it is exposed to light and air during handling.
+Raw, fresh food at the moment it is harvested contains the highest content of nutrients and begins to decline post-harvest as it is exposed to light and air during handling.
 Additional nutrient loss occurs when the food undergoes preparation (peeling, slicing, chopping), and declines further once exposed to heat for preservation and storage.
 Thus, maximum retention occurs when food is dried right after it is picked.
 A few important points –

 - The moment fresh food is cut open and exposed to the elements, nutrient loss occurs.
 For instance, beta-carotene (a precursor to vitamin A) and vitamin C (Ascorbic acid) both diminish when food is dried.

 - Pre-treatments before the drying process can help retain some vitamins, but destroy others.
-Chemical pre-treatments, such as sulfur dioxide, helps protect vitamins A and C, but destroys vitamin B1 (thiamine), a nutrient needed for converting carbohydrates into energy.
+Chemical pre-treatments, such as sulfur dioxide, helps protect vitamins A and C but destroys vitamin B1 (thiamine), a nutrient needed for converting carbohydrates into energy.
 Note: organic food does not allow the use of sulfur.

 The amount of nutrient loss also depends on the drying technology; however, regardless of the type of technology employed for drying food – solar, controlled air dehydration, or freeze-drying – each method involves heat and air, which will deplete the nutritive value of the food.